 Use the quicklinks below to jump to the desired section regarding transport in and around Ban Phe.

-Pattaya: Departs at 10:00, 13:30 and 17:00, costs 200 baht and takes 1.5 hours.
+Bangkok (Suvarnabhumi Airport): Departs at 10:00, 13:00 and 15:00 for 500 baht and takes three to four hours.

 Pattaya: Departs hourly from 09:00 to 17:00 for 200 baht and takes an hour.

 Ko Chang: Departs at 09:30 and 11:30 for 250 baht and takes around three hours, not including the ferry ride.
 Also services Chanthaburi and Trat.

 If heading to Cambodia, a minibus supposedly departs Ban Phe at 09:30 and runs to the border crossings at both Had Lek and Aranyaprathet .
 Otherwise you could head to Rayong to catch one of the more consistent minibuses that depart for Aranyaprathet hourly in the morning hours for 300 baht, or transfer to a Had Lek-bound minibus in Trat.